 2. Lie about your credentials.

-– If you’re tempted to add some stuff on your qualifications just to make you the ideal candidate, then you might just want to rethink that.
-Most companies conduct a background check on their prospective employees and getting caught can result in grave consequences.
+If you believe including some stuff on your qualifications can make you the ideal candidate, you might want to rethink that.
+Most companies conduct background checks on their target applicants, and if they caught you lying on your application, it could lead to grave consequences.

 3. Include salary info and expectations.

-– Salary negotiations should come after the interview, when you already proved your worth or when the recruiter asks you the question.
-Including it in your CV may seem imposing and may harm your hiring chances.
+Salary negotiations should come after the job interview, when you’ve already proven your worth or when the recruiter asks you the question.
+Including it on your CV may seem imposing and may harm your hiring chances.

 4. Explain gaps in work history.

-– You should keep your CV to two pages so you should maximize the space with relevant info rather than fill it with explanations about your work history.
-Just like “money matters”, you should discuss it during the interview and only when you’re asked.
+Maximize the space of your CV with relevant information rather than filling it with explanations about your work history.
+Just like “money matters,” you should discuss it during the interview and only when you’re asked.

 5. Mess up your CV with a dull format and layout.

-– Crazy colors, fancy font styles, childish email addresses, and hilarious selfies are big no-nos in CV writing.
+Crazy colors, fancy font styles, childish email addresses, and wacky selfies are big no-nos in CV writing.
 Keep the layout and formatting uniform and professional if you want recruiters to take your application seriously.